 What are Multi Lets and HMOs?

 The owners of HMO properties should abide by government regulations for the tenants’ protection.
-You should remember that not having an HMO license is an offense and is subject to punishment.
+You should remember that not having an HMO license is an offence and is subject to punishment.0

 HMOs and multi-letting investments generate more rental income than traditional single-letting.
 Through this process, you can increase your gross rental yields by 12%-15% and some landlords may boost up to 20% plus.
 You should note that by single-let property you can only receive 5%-7% of the rental yields.

 If you are willing to get enough profit through HMO to replace the income of your regular job, you can achieve your goal by utilizing 2 to 3 HMOs.
-People having 2 – 3 HMOs are financially stable than the single let property owners with 30 0r 40 properties.
+People having 2 – 3 HMOs are more financially stable than single-let property owners with 30 or 40 properties.
 HMOs are easily manageable too.
 The setback of the HMO is that you are not able to achieve as much capital gains as a non-HMO property.

 However, you should note that high profits lead to high taxes.
 Therefore, it is advisable to get the help of an accountant.